 Top tip: If you are planning to promote your survey on different social media platforms, I would recommend designing your poster at Canva (https://www.canva.com).
 It doesn’t only have a plethora of design ideas; it also offers specific templates for different platforms (let’s avoid losing key information due to wrong poster dimensions)!

 Top tip: Before you decide how much you want to spend on your study incentives you may want to first plan your recruitment strategy.
 There may be other ways to invest your money to promote your survey.
-More details about this on my Online Recruitment Part 2: Spreading the word.
+More details about this on my Online Recruitment Part 2: To the academia and beyond.

 I hope you found at least some of these tips helpful!
 Stay tuned for the next part and don’t forget that Research Bow also offers support to help you reach your participants!
 Just complete this form!